Month: October 2020

 4. Timeline/Urgency.
 This allows you to work backward from milestone dates for efforts like typical lead times for Legal and Purchasing, Integration Testing, QA/QC, Training and Documentation, etc.

-Being prepared, creating a common vision of success that is based on the outcome rather than the approach, being responsive, and developing relationships and trust based on knowledge and a desire to help are easy ways to differentiate yourself from many lesser salespeople.
-Invest in your skills, set aggressive goals, and always hold yourself accountable for your own success.
+Being prepared, creating a common vision of success based on the outcome rather than the approach, being responsive, and developing relationships and trust based on knowledge and a desire to help are easy ways to differentiate yourself from many lesser salespeople.
+Invest in your skills, set aggressive goals, and always hold yourself accountable for success.

 Do this and you will become part of the 20% of any sales team that ‘moves the dial.’